• Skip to primary navigation

 • Add one more layer of potatoes, chicken, onions and bacon and finish with a generous layer of sliced Brie.

-• Bake for 20 minutes or until cheese has melted.
+• Bake for 20 minutes or until cheese has melted and the potatoes are tender.

 • Serve immediately.